Public Safety Apps and Programs

 - PulsePoint Respond empowers everyday citizens to provide life‐saving assistance to victims of sudden cardiac arrest.
 App users who have indicated they are trained in cardiopulmonary resuscitation (CPR) and willing to assist in case of an emergency can be notified if someone nearby is having a cardiac emergency and may require CPR.
 If the cardiac emergency is in a public place, the location-aware application will alert users in the vicinity of the need for CPR simultaneous with the dispatch of advanced medical care.
 The application also directs these potential rescuers to the exact location of the closest Automated External Defibrillator (AED).

-- PulsePoint AED is a community tool that is used to crowdsource and track AEDs throughout the county.
-PulsePoint AED lets you report and update AED locations so that emergency responders, including nearby citizens trained in CPR and off-duty professionals such as firefighters, police officers and nurses, can find an AED close to them when a cardiac emergency occurs.
+- PulsePoint AED is a community tool that is used to crowdsource and track AEDs throughout Montgomery County.
+PulsePoint AED lets you report and update AED locations so that emergency responders, including nearby citizens trained in CPR and off-duty professionals such as firefighters, police officers, and nurses, can find an AED close to them when a cardiac emergency occurs.

 - ReadyMontco (formerly known as ReadyNotify) is your official source for notifications about emergencies, severe weather, crime alerts, and disasters in Montgomery County.
 When there is a potential safety hazard or concern in your area, you will receive a notification in the form of a text message, email, voice call, and/or mobile app alert.

 - Smart911 is a free, private, and secure safety profile that provides first responders with the information they need to assist you in an emergency.
-Over 80% of 911 calls are made from a mobile device, which provides very little information about the caller to 911 call takers.
-With Smart911, you can provide 911 call takers and first responders with critical information you want them to know in any kind of emergency.
-It is a national service, which means your safety profile is available to any participating 911 call center nationwide.
+In 2021, 82.44% of 9-1-1 calls in Montgomery County were made from a mobile device, which provides very little information about the caller to 9-1-1 call takers.
+With Smart911, you can provide 9-1-1 call takers and first responders with critical information you want them to know in any kind of emergency.
+It is a national service, which means your safety profile is available to any participating 9-1-1 call center nationwide.